joan31/arch-aegis/README.md

 ### ❓ Can I use this on my laptop?

-Yes — it's ideal for modern laptops with TPM2 and Secure Boot enabled.
+Yes — the architecture is well suited to modern laptops with TPM2 and Secure Boot, provided the hardware-specific steps are adapted accordingly.

 ---